 Discover Our Rich History

 A quiet town due east of Tulsa, Tahlequah is a spot rich with history, particularly the Native American Cherokee tribe.
-So when looking for entertainment near Tahlequah apartments, such as the Pines at Southridge, expect to find many options laden with Cherokee themes, with a focus on education.
+So when looking for entertainment near our spacious Tahlequah apartments, expect to find many options laden with Cherokee themes, with a focus on education.
 Here, some of our favorite things to do in the area.